productive-programmer/ai-chatbot/README.md

 - Add TypeScript config files etc.
 - Add Docs and notes of the update.
 - Make this work in VS Code terminal??
-   - I want to try this, but I have no clue if I can do this,
+   - I want to try this to VS Code, but I have no clue if I can do this,

 ```yml
 Please check out Productive Programmer the owner of the repo: